FanSmale/ddnet/README.md

 ## Folder: (root directory)

-### lib_config.py
-Declare all the libraries that make the program run.
-It should be noted that because the program has been modified many times, some of these libraries may not be necessary.

 ### param_config.py
 The global important variables of program operation are recorded, including some unique variables to each dataset.